animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-In the current {data-store-name} release there is no concept of an **object factory** and the types declared are instantiated and used as is.
-In other words, there is no easy way to manage object creation outside {data-store-name}.
+In the current GemFire release there is no concept of an **object factory** and the types declared are instantiated and used as is.
+In other words, there is no easy way to manage object creation outside GemFire.

 </div>